Tips

 You are bound to be nervous on the day of your test.
 You may feel the pressure of your friends and family awaiting that call, or perhaps you haven’t told anyone and wish to surprise them with your pass certificate afterwards.
 This is why we recommend taking the test in your instructor’s vehicle.
 With all the regulations we have mentioned above, we feel it may impact your nerves too heavily if you will have to worry about additional factors, such as insurance or warning lights failing.
 If this did occur, your car would be recalled for safety reasons, resulting in you having to re-book you test for another time.
 Within your instructor’s car, there is next to no chance of these things faulting due to in-depth checks at the end of each learners’ lesson.
 This will allow you to focus on the drive itself, rather than the car, improving your focus and chances of passing.

 If you have any questions about your own vehicle or would like to speak with one of our experienced instructors about starting your driving lessons, contact us at Lanes School of Driving by calling 020 8166 5678, or email us at where we will be happy to help you on your journey to passing.
+We offer single driving lessons, automatic driving lessons, and more to suit your needs and preferences.

 Flip flops car